webhintio/hint/packages/hint-meta-charset-utf-8/README.md

 * The page might be saved locally, in which case the HTTP header will not be present when viewing the page.

-One should [always choose `utf-8` as the encoding, and convert any content in legacy encodings to `utf-8`][why use utf-8].
+One should [always choose `utf-8` as the encoding and convert any content in legacy encodings to `utf-8`][why use utf-8].

 As for the charset meta tag, always use `<meta charset="utf-8">` as: